-As of September 30, 2020, we had a historical net tangible book value (deficit) of \$0.1 million, or \$0.00 per share of common stock.
-Our historical net tangible book value (deficit) per share represents total tangible assets less total liabilities, divided by the number of shares of common stock outstanding as of September 30, 2020.
+As of September 30, 2020, we had a historical net tangible book value of \$0.1 million, or \$0.06 per share of common stock.
+Our historical net tangible book value per share represents total tangible assets less total liabilities, divided by the number of shares of common stock outstanding as of September 30, 2020.

-Our pro forma net tangible book value as of September 30, 2020 was \$ million, or \$ per share of our common stock.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) our issuance and sale of shares of our convertible preferred stock subsequent to September 30, 2020 at a purchase price of \$ per share; and (ii) the automatic conversion of all outstanding shares of our convertible preferred stock, including the shares described above in (i), into shares of our common stock immediately prior to the closing of this offering.
+Our pro forma net tangible book value as of September 30, 2020 was \$44.1 million, or \$1.96 per share of our common stock.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) our issuance and sale of 85,499,239 shares of Series AA convertible preferred stock and 165,956,208 shares of Series BB convertible preferred stock subsequent to September 30, 2020, (ii) the redemption of a convertible note in November 2020 for 31,591,824 shares of our Series AA convertible preferred stock, (iii) our issuance of 1,737,012 shares of common stock subsequent to September 30, 2020 and (iv) the automatic conversion of all outstanding shares of our convertible preferred stock, including the shares described above in (i) and (ii), into 19,034,069 shares of our common stock immediately prior to the closing of this offering.
 Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of September 30, 2020, after giving effect to the pro forma adjustments described above.

-After giving further effect to the sale of shares of common stock that we are offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2020 would have been approximately \$ million, or approximately \$ per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$ per share to new investors purchasing shares of common stock in this offering.
+After giving further effect to the sale of 7,000,052 shares of common stock that we are offering at an initial public offering price of \$19.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2020 would have been approximately \$164.4 million, or approximately \$5.56 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$3.60 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$13.44 per share to new investors purchasing shares of common stock in this offering.